openrndr/orx/orx-shapes/README.md

 # orx-shapes

-Collection of 2D shape generators (polygon, star, rounded rectangle) and shape modifiers.
+Collection of 2D shape generators and modifiers.

 <!-- __demos__ -->
 ## Demos